André Jardine

-André Soares Jardine (born 8 September 1979) is a Brazilian professional football manager who is the current head coach of Liga MX club América.
+André Soares Jardine (born 8 September 1979) is a Brazilian professional football manager.
+He is the current head coach of UAE Pro League club Shabab Al Ahli.

 Early life

 Jardine was born in Porto Alegre, Rio Grande do Sul.
 After representing Grêmio's youth categories, he started studying Engineering but graduated in Physical Education at the Federal University of Rio Grande do Sul.

 Career

 Internacional

 Jardine joined Internacional in 2003, being appointed manager of the under-10s.
 He took over all the club's youth categories during his ten-year stay, with his last team being the under-20s.

 Grêmio

 On 24 September 2013, he returned to Grêmio after being named under-17 manager.

 On 27 July 2014, after Enderson Moreira's dismissal, Jardine was named interim manager, being in charge for one match (a 2–1 loss against Vitória) before the appointment of Luiz Felipe Scolari.
 Subsequently, he was named assistant, but ended the year as the coordinator of the under-15s after having altercations with Scolari.